darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 grain blur
 : How much the grain is blurred after it is drawn, in pixels.
 This softens grain: the crystals are unchanged, so raising it makes grain smoother and less distinct, not coarser.
 Use _granularity_ above for that.
-: The value that looks right depends on output size, since it is measured in pixels rather than on the film.
+: The value that looks right depends on output size since it is measured in pixels rather than on the film.
 Raise it for large prints where one crystal covers several pixels; lower it for small output.

 dye cloud size
 : Each developed crystal leaves a small cloud of dye rather than a hard dot.
 This scales how far that cloud spreads, measured on the film itself, so it only becomes visible at magnifications where a single crystal covers more than a pixel.